temach/reports/FIA-Lab-4-dnssec.md

-Finally verify the full chain of trust:
+Finally its possible to verify the full chain of trust.